Breast Cancer Awareness for Animals

 Cancer information specific to cats

-The average age for cancer to strike in cats is between 10-14 years of age.
-Although breast tumors are rarer in cats than in dogs the likelihood of it being malignant hovers somewhere around 80-90 percent and has a tendency to spread to the lymph nodes and lungs at which point the outlook becomes much grimmer.
-If it is caught early there is a much improved prognosis, so if you detect a lump in the mammary area of your cat having a vet look at it as soon as possible is always the best bet.
-Because of the aggressiveness of the tumors in felines the entire chain of mammary glands is removed, and in some cases the lymph nodes in that area as well.
+The average age for cancer to strike in cats is between ten and fourteen years of age.
+Although breast tumors are rarer in cats than in dogs, the likelihood of the cancer being malignant hovers somewhere around eighty to ninety percent and has a tendency to spread to the lymph nodes and lungs fairly quickly at which point the prognosis becomes much grimmer.
+Early detection is key to improved survival rate, so if you detect a lump in the mammary area of your cat, a veterinary professional should assess it as soon as possible.
+Because of the aggressiveness of the tumors in felines the entire chain of mammary glands is typically removed and in some cases the lymph nodes in that area are removed as a precaution.
 Although obesity is not proven to cause breast cancer in cats it certainly can mask the appearance of tumors, allowing cancer to spread farther before being caught.
 Male cats who are taking progesterone based hormone treatments for behavioral problems such as aggression or spraying are at a slightly increased chance of acquiring this type of cancer compared to other male cats.
-Although Siamese cats and other oriental breeds have a slightly increased risk of cancer, for the most part the chances of developing mammary cancer appears to be pretty uniform across different breeds, including big cats such as lions, leopards and tigers.
+Although Siamese cats and other oriental breeds have a slightly increased risk of cancer, for the most part the chances of developing mammary cancer appears to be pretty uniform across different breeds and species, including big cats such as lions, leopards, and tigers.